electron/electron/docs/api/web-contents.md

 * `commandParams` Object (optional) - JSON object with request parameters.
 * `callback` Function (optional) - Response
   * `error` Object - Error message indicating the failure of the command.
-  * `result` Object - Response defined by the 'returns' attribute of the command description in the remote debugging protocol.
+  * `result` Any - Response defined by the 'returns' attribute of the command description in the remote debugging protocol.

 Send given command to the debugging target.